Sexual Health

 - All STIs can be helped by medical treatment.

 Crucial: Remember, you only have to have unprotected sex (sex without a condom) once to be at risk of getting an STI.
-Find out more from NHS Choices.
+Find out more about sexual health from the NHS.

 Chlamydia

-Take action: If you are over 18, you can get tested for Chlamydia for free from home by signing up for your Chlamydia testing kit online.
-Under 18s should call for a telephone consultation.
+Take action: You can get tested for Chlamydia for free from home by signing up for your Chlamydia testing kit online.
+Under 18s can call for a telephone consultation.

 HIV/AIDS